Coleco stands for: COnnecticut

 Former Coleco Buildings.

-"US Amsterdam experienced
+"US Amsterdam experienced another economic

-over former Carpet Mill Buildings."
+Carpet Mill Buildings",

 "Made bad investment decisions after the success of the Cabbage Patch doll."